denistsoi/franklinchen.github.io/source/_posts/2012-11-17-a-childhood-dream-come-true-i-am-now-finally-singing-for-real.markdown

 I have improved a lot, actually, but I'm still far from satisfied; I've only now gotten to the point at which I feel I am not an embarrassment.
 Developing a truly beautiful, flexible tone seems a years-long task, and I keep working at it.

-Anyway, I have finally jumped into the late 19th century, out of the 18th, to play Romantic music on the instrument that is suited for it, the modern flute.
+Anyway, I have finally jumped into the late 19th century, out of the 18th, to play Romantic music on the instrument that is suited for it, the modern flute:

+{% img /images/pre-thanksgiving-2012/franklin-flute.jpg Franklin playing Fauré, Sicilienne %}

 #### Unexpected singing